 It all begins with a simple prayer.
 The exact wording isn't important.
-What matters is that you mean it.
+What matters is your sincerity.
 Here's an example:

 Dear Jesus, I confess that I am a sinner.
-I deserve the punishment that results from sin.
-Jesus, I believe that You are holy and sinless, that You died on the cross at Calvary and rose from the dead to give salvation.
+I have failed to reflect Your glory and deserve the punishment that results from sin.
+Jesus, I believe that You are holy and sinless, that You died on the cross at Calvary and rose from the dead to grant salvation.
 I now place all my confidence in You as my Savior.
 Please forgive me of my sins and grant me eternal life.
 Thank You for saving me.
 I want to live my life for You.
 Amen.

 If you prayed that prayer for the first time, I want to welcome you into the family of God.
-Also, talk with your pastor, your Guide, your parents, and a Christian friend.
-Let them know all about your decision so they can encourage you and help you to grow in your newfound faith.
+Also, talk with your pastor, Guide, and a Christian friend.
+Let them know about your decision so they can encourage you and help you to grow in your newfound faith.